Membership Program

 -

-on-demand video guides for each book
+on-demand video learning guides for each book; and

 -

-Membership in the Society is offered at $39 CAD / month.
-You may pause or cancel your membership at any time.
+After that, you may pause or cancel your membership at any time.

-How to Join Impolite Society
+Join Impolite Society